rust-lang/rfcs/text/0000-partial_types.md

 ### Partially Initialized Variables

-We must have an ability to create partially initilized variables.
+We must have an ability to create partially initialized variables.
 So we need to add a filter-access to a constructor

 ```rust
 struct Point {